When picturing a job that could also be a synonym for “tough,” two words have to come to mind: Navy SEALs.

 Luminox SEAL watches:

-The history of Luminox
+The History of Luminox

 Compared to the most prestigious watch companies, Luminox is a relatively new watchmaker.
 Opening up shop in 1989 in California, the brand has built its reputation on making durable watches.
 Not only do they cater to the Navy SEALS, but they make specialty watches for the Air Force, Coast Guard, and other military and law enforcement groups.
 These watches are all designed to be nearly indestructible, much like the military members for whom they’re built.
 Notable features include the Carbon Reinforced Polycarbonate case, stainless steel buckle, and 200m water resistance.

 In 2006, the brand was purchased in part by Swiss watchmaker, Mondaine, which has helped the company expand its reach to over 30 countries.
 Despite this global expansion, Luminox has made a concerted effort to be associated with the US military, going so far as to base some of their watch designs on the look of various US Air Force fighter aircraft.